robertdebock/rundeck/README.md

 - list-jobs.sh - A script using the API to list jobs in a project.
 - execute-jobs.sh - A script using the API to start jobs.

+Some scripts contain a key, which you may need to update.

 Interesting settings:
 - The "web" service is the entrace to this application, and must be listening to a port, you may need to change "ports" in docker-compose.yml